 Fentanyl has been making headlines worldwide – especially within the past five years.
 Outside of its medical use and positive applications in modern-day medicine, non -pharmaceutical Fentanyl, or Fentanyl Street Drugs.
 That have been cut with other opioids, have been made more accessible to the public.
 Also contribute to the crisis of mass overdosing deaths.

 Employers have been concerned with the effects of opioids like Fentanyl, and the process of screening.
 Drug testing both potential and current employees have been widely practiced.
 What’s the easiest way to effectively test for Fentanyl use?

 13 Panel (FYL) Urine Drug Test Cup

 Whether you intend to test yourself or test a potential candidate for employment, the fastest most convenient method of drug testing would be utilizing a Drug Testing Cup.
 The process is fairly simple and easy, for both the donor and the evaluator.
-The containers from 12 Panel Now have a leak-proof lid, that keeps everything hygienically sound.
-The Drug Test Strips are contained within the cup and are easy to evaluate.
+The containers from 12 Panel Now have a waterproof lid, that keeps everything hygienically sound.
+The Drug Test Strips are implied within the cup and are easy to evaluate.
 After the test is taken, simply remove the peel-away label to reveal the test results.
 The 13 Panel Urine Drug Test Cup tests for a variety of substances as well as Fentanyl.
 Other drugs include THC, Barbiturates, Cocaine, Ecstasy, and more.

 Many appreciate how fast Drug Testing Cups can display results.
 Drug Testing Cups from 12 Panel Now show accurate results in as little as 5 minutes.
-If you are evaluating these Drug Tests, keep in mind that it’s recommended to evaluate the test results within 5 minutes of taking the test.
+If you are evaluating these Drug Tests, keep in mind that it’s advised to evaluate the test results within 5 minutes of taking the test.
 It is recommended that you not evaluate the drug test after 10 minutes.